cicykagnes/sithar_text_generation/README.md

   *  sithara_songs_data.txt
   *  text_gen_bg.jpeg
  ## To run the app locally :
- * Now run the following command in the cmd to connect to localhost:port 8501 and launch the app.
+ * Now go to the path where you saved the files and run the following command in the cmd to connect to localhost:port 8501 and launch the app.

                 streamlit run sithar_frnt.py